GuidesSecurity

 User Authentication

-Lightyear uses a well-respected 3rd party authentication service called Clerk (opens in a new tab), which is configured to allow authentication with username/password or GitHub via OAuth.
+Lightyear uses a well-respected 3rd party authentication service called Clerk, which is configured to allow authentication with username/password or GitHub via OAuth.
 Users can enable multi-factor authentication (MFA) using authenticator apps that implement the TOTP protocol such as Google Authenticator.
 Users can also generate a list of backup codes in case they lose access to their MFA app.
 We plan to support hardware-based keys when that support is available in Clerk.

 3rd-party Penetration Testing